 PYM II is an aerosol spray coating and it cannot be shipped by air because of shipping regulations.
 This means that an overseas company can’t just order a box of PYM II cans.
 It has to be imported through a process that involves rules and regulations and lots of paperwork.
 Two companies in Europe have chosen to go through this process.
 Happy Things in the Netherlands and Hobbyrian in Sweden are now both stocking PYM II spray sealer.
+NOTE: PYM II is no longer being manufactured and is no longer available outside of these two suppliers in the EU.

 What is PYM II?